brzdani/ecology-review/_posts/2025-06-06-Generating-Single-Phylogenetic-Trees.md

 Qualitative character was seen as a form of rigid distribution, observed visually, had one or two controller genes, influenced by environmental factors very scarcely and selected visually.

+There are two main classes of techniques for reconstructing phylogenetic trees.
+Clustering methods gradually build up the tree, starting from a small number of sequences and adding one sequence at each step.
+The output from these methods is a single tree that attempts to recover the evolutionary relationships between the sequences.
+In the second group of methods, many different tree topologies are generated and each is tested against the data in a search for those that are optimal or close to optimal according to particular criteria.
+We will discuss clustering methods first, followed by the other techniques.

 ## CONSTRUCTING A CLADOGRAM
 ---